Imitative Planning using Conditional Normalizing Flow: Method

 \subsection{Expert Demonstration Encoding}

-We construct an encoding space of expert control trajectory demonstrations using a conditional Variational Autoencoder.
-The VAE finds a reduced dimensionality subspace of the original control trajectory space and samples from this encoding space should match the expert control trajectories \emph{stylistically}.
-The inputs to the VAE are $x$ which is the expert control trajectory and a condition vector $c$ which consists of a history of the vehicle platform dynamics.
-The VAE is trained following the $\sigma$VAE ~\citep{rybkin2020sigmavae} method which allows for the weight between the MSE and KL divergence terms in the loss function to be learned
+We construct an encoding space of human expert control trajectory demonstrations using a conditional Variational Autoencoder (cVAE).
+The cVAE learns a lower dimensional subspace of human-like trajectories using a large dataset of human demonstrations.
+The inputs to the VAE are $x$ which is the human expert control trajectory and a condition vector $c$ which consists of a fixed-length history of AV control trajectory.
+The cVAE is trained following the $\sigma$VAE ~\cite{rybkin2020sigmavae} method which allows for the weight between the MSE and KL divergence terms in the loss function to be learned removing the need of additional hyperparameter tuning.

-so that no hyperparameter tuning needs to be performed.
-The $\sigma$VAE is trained separately on all expert control trajectories from the dataset and is kept frozen during the flow training.
-During the main training loop only the decoder is used to create trajectory samples from the output of the autoregressive flow model.
+where the first two terms are reconstruction error under a gaussian decoder parameterization and the last term controls distance to the prior (similar to~\cite{rybkin2020sigmavae}).The $\sigma$VAE is pre-trained on all human expert control trajectories from the dataset and is kept frozen during the flow training.
+During the main training loop only the decoder is used to decode trajectory samples from the latent space.